Keep it Fresh: How to Store Eggs

 - In a fresh egg, the yolk sits up high, and the white is thick and closely surrounds the yolk.
 An older egg has a flat yolk that breaks easily and a thin, watery white.

-- To differentiate between hard-cooked eggs and raw eggs, simply spin it.
-A hard-cooked egg will spin longer than a raw egg.
+- To differentiate between hard boiled eggs and raw eggs, simply spin it.
+A hard boiled egg will spin longer than a raw egg.
 The liquid centre in a raw egg prevents it from building up enough momentum to keep turning.